- First Time Builders

 As you prepare and refine your budget, you can work with your steel building provider to determine your overall costs.
 Don’t forget about foundation planning.
 Whether you use a pier system or concrete slab, you have to have your foundation ready before your steel building arrives to your job site.

 When you talk with a project manager, explain that you’re opening a self-storage facility.
 I’m sure they will want to know for permitting purposes.
 Most mini-storage buildings have a narrow width, but a very long length.
 Since steel buildings can span great distances without the price in finished steel going through the roof.
 For example, a wood building could need supports, poles, struts, or trusses to stand up properly in any design of 40 feet long, or more.
 Engineers design each bay of a steel building to span particular distances, but the amount of lumber required continues to increase as spans increase.
 Wood, brick and mortar constructions have limitations, and the cost per square foot will rise exponentially.
 There comes a time when it’s not economical to continue building with anything but steel.
-Plus, once your price is locked in, all the finished steel will be one set amount, no matter how much you use, or how long the building is.

 Next, you’ll want to confirm your job site is ready for delivery.
 The property must meet the needs of the storage facility.
 Is there enough space in between the storage buildings?
 Do you have a forklift or cherry picker ready to unload the building off the truck?
 For your information, the driver of the truck isn’t responsible for unloading of the building.
 That’s pretty standard in the industry.